alexnrhodes/about-me-ios/README.md

 # About Me

-This is an iOS app called about me.
+This is an iOS app all about me.